Updated February 2026

 Nature’s carpet, made of wool, also claims that it can be installed over concrete without a vapor barrier because it’s breathable.
 I would not install this over concrete, certainly not the ones with jute and or natural latex backing.
 A wool carpet with a synthetic backing will fare far better over concrete, in my experience.

-On an Upper-Level Wood Subfloor
+On An Upper-Level Wood Subfloor

 Carpet of any kind installed over a wood subfloor is much easier and is much less of a concern.